ehetherington/libtinylogger/guide/performance.md

 exceeded the real time, meaning it averaged more than 1 core to support the test.

-- 1000 threads was initialy used on the xw6600.
+- 1000 threads was initially used on the xw6600.
 When it was tried on the Raspberry Pi, it failed for the following reason:
 ```
 pthread create: Resource temporarily unavailable